MarcelCutts/pride-london-web/README.md

 The key thing to remember is, 🌟**the compiler is your friend**🌟.
 Should any errors occur in your code - the compiler will let you know.

-### Let's make changes

-When programming in ReasonML you will not have to touch the JavaScript itself, you will likely only need to touch the ReasonML files - those files ending in `.re`.
-As you update the ReasonML files, the lightning fast compiler will generate JavaScript, then bundled by Parcel and served to you.

 ### Let's do testing
 We use the popular [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/) libraries to help us test our application.
 Jest is a test runner, expectation library and more, and Enzyme allows us to easily render our React components in isolation.

 #### 🔥 Hot Tip 🔥
-Take advantage of the bananas good compiler errors by keeping the parcel terminal visible while you code.
+Take advantage of the bananas-good compiler errors by keeping the parcel terminal visible while you code.
 Any errors will be quickly highlighted for you to correct.

 ## Sponsors
 The hosting and continuous deployment is graciously provided by [ZEIT](https://zeit.co).